apollographql/apollo-tooling/packages/apollo/README.md

   --endpoint=endpoint                        The url of your service

+  --excludes=excludes                        Glob of files to exclude for GraphQL operations.
+Caveat: this doesn't
+                                             currently work in watch mode

   --globalTypesFile=globalTypesFile          By default, TypeScript will put a file named "globalTypes.ts" inside the
                                              "output" directory.
 Set "globalTypesFile" to specify a different path.

   --header=header                            Additional headers to send to server for introspectionQuery

+  --includes=includes                        Glob of files to search for GraphQL operations

   --key=key                                  The API key for the Apollo Engine service

+  --localSchemaFile=localSchemaFile          Path to your local GraphQL schema file (introspection result or SDL)

   --mergeInFieldsFromFragmentSpreads         Merge fragment fields onto its enclosing type